-You might think that talent, intelligence, personality, creative thinking, decision making, or the ability to take greater risks is the reason why people accomplish great things, while others fail to succeed.
+You might think that talent, intelligence, personality, creative thinking, decision-making, or the ability to take greater risks is the reason why people accomplish great things, while others fail to succeed.

 “When you enter a mindset, you enter a new world.
 In one world — the world of fixed traits — success is about proving you’re smart or talented.
 Validating yourself.
 In the other — the world of changing qualities — it’s about stretching yourself to learn something new.
 Developing yourself.” – Dweck

-This belief plays a big role in an individual’s ability to learn and grow, acquiring new skills, professional or personal success etc. On the other hand, thinking that the test is too hard to pass automatically puts in the back seat and often leads to the outcome you feared.
+This belief plays a big role in an individual’s ability to learn and grow, acquire new skills, professional or personal success, etc. On the other hand, thinking that the test is too hard to pass automatically puts you in the back seat and often leads to the outcome you feared.

 Carol Dweck (2006) popularized the idea of mindsets in her book, “Mindset: The New Psychology of Success” by proposing two contrasting views on an individual’s mindset- one being a fixed mindset, while the other being a growth mindset.

 They spend their time documenting their intelligence or talent instead of developing them.
 They also believe that talent alone creates success—without effort.

-They often come with excuses or blame external forces for their failures.
+They often come up with excuses or blame external forces for their failures.
 For example, you might have heard a student saying “I am not good at math which is why I couldn’t pass the test”.
 This is a classic case of a fixed mindset.

 “Believing that your qualities are carved in stone creates an urgency to prove yourself over and over.
 If you have only a certain amount of intelligence, a certain personality, and a certain moral character, well then you’d better prove that you have a healthy dose of them.
 It simply wouldn’t do to look or feel deficient in these most basic characteristics.” – Dweck

 Alternatively, “In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment”.

-To sum it all up- Individuals who achieve great things believe they can do so by working hard, honing their skills, learning from others, and are persistent in the pursuit of their goal (growth mindset).
+To sum it all up Individuals who achieve great things believe they can do so by working hard, honing their skills, learning from others, and being persistent in the pursuit of their goal (growth mindset).

 Step 1.
 Hear that voice!